Have you checked out your executive job search competition?

-No longer the staid documents seen in the past, executive-level resumes (and LinkedIn profiles) require fresh design and concentrated text to attract the right kind of attention.
+- No longer the staid documents used in the past, executive-level resumes (and LinkedIn profiles) for 6 and 7-figure careers benefit from sharper design and concentrated branding.

 Here are the latest trends in executive resume writing – with tips on incorporating them for a successful job search:

-1 – Resume length should be tuned for your target audience.
+Resume length should be tuned for your target audience.

-However, many recruiters and employers like to see 2-3 pages detailing your experience in growth strategy, M&A, international expansion, profit results, team size, and influence.
+For a career position, many recruiters and employers like to see 2-3 pages detailing your experience in growth strategy, M&A, international expansion, profit results, team size, and influence.
 Use a storytelling approach to describe how you’ve overcome business challenges or led turnarounds, complete with hard-hitting metrics.

 Delivered 42% annual profits – focusing manufacturing on top 8 product lines and rationalizing underperforming products.